apache/cordova-docs/docs/en/edge/guide/platforms/ios/plugin.md

 ## Plugin Initialization and Lifetime

 There is one instance of a plugin object that is created per-UIWebView, and the lifetime of the instance is tied to the UIWebView.
-Plugins are not instantiated until they are first referenced by a call from JS, unless the `onload` attribute set within config.xml.
+Plugins are not instantiated until they are first referenced by a call from JavaScript, unless the `onload` attribute set within config.xml.
 E.g.:

     <plugin name="Echo" value="Echo" onload="true" />